swmannepalli/MicrosoftFabric_HOL/fabric/Task6-Importing-Notebooks.md

 	![Datawarehouse.](media/notebook-5.png)

-7. In the workspace **click** on the "02 Bronze to Silver layer_ Medallion Architecture" notebook.
+7. In the workspace **click** on the "03 Silver to Gold layer_ Medallion Architecture" notebook.

 	![Datawarehouse.](media/notebook-6.png)